-Bus Route 605 will travel around the works for the new underground station at Domain.
-The route currently travels between Punt Road and Swan Street into the city.
-From mid 2017, the route will travel along Anderson Streets and Birdwood Avenue into the western end of town, along Queen Street as far as La Trobe Street.
+Bus Route 605 will now travel around the works for the new underground station at Domain.
+The route now travels along Anderson Streets and Birdwood Avenue into the western end of town, along Queen Street as far as La Trobe Street.

 To build Parkville Station, Grattan Street will be closed between Royal Parade and Leicester Street in late 2017 for approximately four years.